An Early Frost: Reception and legacy

 Tom Shales of The Washington Post called An Early Frost "the most important TV movie of the year."

 The film was number one in the Nielsen ratings during the night it aired, garnering a 23.3 share and watched by 34 million people (the film outperformed a San Francisco 49ers-Denver Broncos game broadcast on ABC and a Cagney & Lacey episode on CBS).
-The film was nominated for 14 Emmy Awards and won three, including Outstanding Writing For a Movie or Miniseries for Cowen and Lipman for their teleplay.
+The film was nominated for 14 Emmy Awards and won four, including Outstanding Writing in a Movie or Miniseries for Cowen and Lipman for their teleplay.
 Gena Rowlands, Ben Gazzara, Aidan Quinn, Sylvia Sidney and John Glover were all nominated for their performances, as was John Erman for his direction.
-The film was nominated for the Golden Globe Award for Best Television movie and won Sylvia Sidney the Golden Globe Award for Best Supporting Actress in a Series, Miniseries or a TV Movie.
+The film was nominated for the Golden Globe Award for Best Television Movie and won Sylvia Sidney the Golden Globe Award for Best Supporting Actress in a Series, Miniseries or a TV Movie.
 It also won the Peabody Award.
 The network, however, lost $500,000 in revenue because advertisers were leery about sponsoring the film.
 The film conveyed the prejudices surrounding HIV/AIDS at the time and the then common limited understanding by the general public of the methods of transmission and likelihood of infection.